 Tens of thousands still stranded by Burning Man flooding in Nevada desert

 BLACK ROCK DESERT, Nev.
-(AP) — Tens of thousands of partygoers were still stranded Monday morning in the northern Nevada desert after a late-summer storm turned a week-long counterculture fest into a mud pit.
+(AP) — Tens of thousands of partygoers stranded at the Burning Man counterculture festival by a late summer storm hoped muddy roads would reopen Monday and allow them to begin their exodus from the northern Nevada desert.

-Burning Man organizers said the main road leading out of the festival was still too muddy for a mass exodus of RVs and vehicles to safely exit but hoped traffic could begin flowing around noon Monday.
+Event organizers said in the morning that it was still too wet for a safe mass departure of RVs and other vehicles but hoped traffic could begin flowing later in the day with the help of sunny and mostly clear skies — even as they asked revelers to delay their exit to ease traffic on the main road.

-Organizers closed the festival to vehicles after more than a half an inch (1.3 centimeters) of rain on Friday drenched the Black Rock Desert about 110 miles (177 kilometers) north of Reno.
+Organizers also asked attendees not to walk out of the Black Rock Desert about 110 miles (177 kilometers) north of Reno as others had done throughout the weekend, including celebrity DJ Diplo and comedian Chris Rock.
+They didn’t specify why.

-The annual gathering attracts nearly 80,000 artists, musicians and activists for a mix of wilderness camping and avant-garde performances.
-Disruptions are part of the event’s recent history: Organizers had to temporarily close entrances to the festival in 2018 due to dust storms, and the event was twice canceled altogether during the pandemic.
+The festival was closed to vehicles after more than a half-inch (1.3 centimeters) of rain fell on Friday.
+The road closures came just before “the Man” was to be set ablaze Saturday night.
+The event traditionally culminates in the torching of the large wooden effigy shaped like a man and a wooden temple structure during the final two nights, but the fires were postponed to Monday night as authorities worked to reopen exit routes by the end of the Labor Day weekend.

 “We are a little bit dirty and muddy but spirits are high.
 The party still going,” said Scott London, a Southern California photographer, adding that the travel limitations offered “a view of Burning Man that a lot of us don’t get to see.”

-The road closures came just before “the Man” — a large wooden effigy — was supposed to have been burned Saturday night.
-Organizers said that the fires had been postponed to Monday night as authorities worked to reopen exit routes by the end of the Labor Day weekend.
+The annual gathering, which launched on a San Francisco beach in 1986, attracts nearly 80,000 artists, musicians and activists for a mix of wilderness camping and avant-garde performances.
+Disruptions are part of the event’s recent history: Dust storms forced organizers to temporarily close entrances to the festival in 2018, and the event was twice canceled altogether during the pandemic.

-At least one fatality has been reported at the festival, but Burning Man organizers said the death of a man in his 40s wasn’t weather-related.
-The sheriff of nearby Pershing County said he was investigating but has not identified the man.
+At least one fatality has been reported, but organizers said the death of a man in his 40s wasn’t weather-related.
+The sheriff of nearby Pershing County said he was investigating but has not identified the man or a cause of death.

-President Joe Biden told reporters in Delaware on Sunday that he is aware of the situation at Burning Man, including the death, and the White House is in touch with local officials.
-Biden said he did not know the cause of death.
+President Joe Biden told reporters in Delaware on Sunday that he was aware of the situation at Burning Man, including the death, and the White House was in touch with local authorities.

-“I legit walked the side of the road for hours with my thumb out,” wrote Diplo, whose real name is Thomas Wesley Pentz.
+“I legit walked the side of the road for hours with my thumb out,” Diplo wrote.

-The event is remote on the best of days and emphasizes self-sufficiency — meaning most people bring in their own food, water and other supplies.
+Cindy Bishop and three of her friends managed to drive their rented RV out of the festival at dawn on Monday when, Bishop said, the main road wasn’t being guarded.

-Those who remained Sunday described a resilient community making the most of the mucky conditions: Many posted selfies of themselves covered in mud, dancing or splashing in the makeshift lakes.
+She said they were happy to make it out after driving toward the exit — and getting stuck several times — over the course of two days.

 Rebecca Barger, a photographer from Philadelphia, arrived at her first Burning Man on Aug.
 26 and was determined to stick it out through the end.